Saimun-Rahman-Sunny/Lavika-Trends-Sales-Analysis/README.md

 - **Gender Demographics**: **Men** are the higher-spending customers.
 Marketing efforts could include campaigns targeted specifically towards the male demographic.

+- **Primary Customer Segment**: The **"Adult" Men** group (ages 31-50) is the most valuable customer segment.
+Marketing content and product selection should be tailored to this group's preferences.

 - **Top Performing States**: The top three states by sales are **Maharashtra, Karnataka, and Uttar Pradesh**.
 The company should focus marketing spend and logistical resources in these key regions to maximize ROI.

-- **Sales Channel Performance**: All sales channels (Amazon, Myntra, Flipkart, Ajio) perform at a similar level, with **Amazon** having a slight edge.
-This indicates a well-balanced distribution strategy.

 - **Operational Improvement Area**: The data shows a high number of **Cancelled** orders.
-The business should investigate the reasons for cancellation (e.g., payment issues, stock problems, long delivery times) to improve operational efficiency and customer satisfaction.
+The business should investigate the reasons for cancellation to improve operational efficiency and customer satisfaction.

 ---